AkhilEldho/MSA/README.md

 ## Introduction
 Welcome to Phase 1 of the Microsoft Student Accelerator (MSA) program for 2024!
 This README serves as a guide to the projects and modules covered during this phase in the Software Development stream.

-## Projects
-### Week 1: Contosso Pizza
-The Contoso Pizza project focuses on building and navigating through a Web API, covering principles of RESTful API design, CRUD operations, and MVCS pattern.

-### Week 2: Simple Website
-The Simple Website project emphasizes progressive enhancement in web development, separation of concerns, and basic web accessibility.

-## Schedule and Modules
-Phase 1 is divided into six weeks, with each week covering topics in Software Development.
-Here's a brief overview:

 ### Week 1
 - Introduction to GitHub
 - Write your first C# code